Writing a romance novel?

 “Caroline was, from the initial contact, prompt, professional and awesome.
 Her editing of my manuscript exceeded my expectations and produced a clean polished finished product.”

-ANA HOWARD is the author of eight well-reviewed and award-winning novels that feature female protagonists and romance elements and has helped many others with their manuscripts.
+Anna Howard is the author of eight well-reviewed and award-winning novels that feature female protagonists and romance elements and has helped many others with their manuscripts.
 After working in public schools for many years, she has now been a part of the publishing industry for fifteen years and provides a creative and supportive environment.
-Ana offers:

 - Developmental, substantive and content editing